 - Clinical trials

 SurgerySurgery for prostate cancer, called a radical prostatectomy, is used with intent to cure and involves removing the entire prostate gland and some of the nearby tissue.
 There are a number of ways to perform this surgery, including open, laparoscopic and robotic.
 Your surgeon will discuss the advantages and disadvantages for each of these options.
+Our team has considerable experience in performing this type of surgery.
+To learn more about our volumes and outcomes, visit the prostate cancer quality and safety page on the UofMHealth.org website.

 Robotic prostatectomy with intent to cure is becoming a sought after surgical option.
 The minimally invasive procedure is performed with the assistance of da Vinci® surgical robot , and duplicates the standard surgery to remove the prostate gland but with smaller incisions.
 The goal of this procedure is to excise the cancer completely, provide good urinary continence post-operatively and maintain ability to have erections after the surgery.